Frequently Asked Questions for families

-7. Are bikes safe at Live Oak? - Live Oak is bike-friendly, with a bike corral located near the ice vendor near the main stage.
+7. Are bikes safe at Live Oak? - Live Oak is bike-friendly, with a bike corral located throughout the grounds.
 Bikes are also generally safe in camp, but please use good judgment on securing them (and maybe bring a festival bike, rather than your brand new super expensive bike!).
 Helmets are required for anyone under 18 and encouraged for adults.
 Bike riding from dusk to dawn is discouraged; lights front and back are required for anyone riding after dark.

 8. Do I need to worry about supervision? – We ask that you use your judgment, knowing your kids better than we do!
 Overall, the festival is very safe for kids that are OK exploring and playing on their own and with friends around the festival grounds.
 Anyone under the age of 18 must enter the festival and camp with a parent or legal guardian.